What is stress?

 Create a journal.

 At the end of the day start to write in a journal, write your thoughts, things you wished you had of achieved, things you need to do tomorrow and also your feelings.
 Once you’re done, close the book and put it in another room.
 It’s now time to relax, you’re officially done for the day and have done all that you can.
 You’re not super human and your health is more important that the things on the list, tomorrow is another opportunity to tick some more things off your list.

 Being in nature can stimulate all of your sense in various ways and it has far-reaching health benefits, including stress reduction.
 This could involve going camping, going on a hike or it can even be as simple as taking your shoes off and walking on the grass in a park during your work lunch break.
 Even exposing your skin and eyes to sunlight (when possible) for at least 30 minutes a day can have profound effects on your health.
 UV ray exposure in amounts that don’t cause sunburn, have been shown to increase endorphin production, which helps modulate your immune system, decrease pain, decrease blood pressure and increase happiness.

 Working yourself into the ground and being busy is not a badge of honour.
 Especially if the busyness is in the pursuit of more money, because this is a metric that is used to define success.
-You are not winning in life is you are so busy at work that you don’t have time for family, friends, partners, hobbies or looking after you own health.
+You are not winning in life is you are so busy at work that you don’t have time for family, friends, partners, hobbies, self-care or looking after you own health.
 You will die one day and on your death bed, I promise you will not look back and say “wow, so glad I worked those extra hours and neglected everything else in my life….”

 Don’t get me wrong.
 Be deeply committed to all endeavours that you decide to pursue in life, and work hard to that end.
 But there’s a difference between working hard for a meaningful purpose and being a slave to a cultural (or personal) ideal that many of us would never accept if we were given the choice.